Audubon Vermont Land Acknowledgement

 Throughout the year there are a number of seasonal areas of interest to visit.
 As winter fades into spring, stop by the sugarhouse to experience the sights, sounds, and smells of maple sugaring time.
 During the summer months, the butterfly garden, located next to the Barn, may provide a glimpse of native butterfly species or even a hummingbird!
 Lookout Rock offers spectacular views of the Green Mountains to the east at any time of the year.

-Audubon Center trails are open to the public year round!
-Visit us seven days a week from dawn until dusk.
+Audubon Center trails are free and open to the public year round!
+Explore the property seven days a week from dawn until dusk.
 Donations are appreciated.
+Download our TRAIL MAP and learn more on our Visit Us page.

 Please Give Us Your Program Feedback!